googleapis/google-cloud-node/packages/logging-winston/README.md

 ### Elsewhere

-If you are not running this client on Google Compute Engine, you need a Google Developers service account.
+If you are not running this client on Google Cloud Platform, you need a Google Developers service account.
 To create a service account:

 1. Visit the [Google Developers Console][dev-console].
 2. Create a new project or click on an existing project.